-- 3.4.10 A future fire station is generally located on the west side of Mississauga Road, north of Financial Drive as show on on Schedule SP40(a).
-Fire stations are permitted in all land use designations except the Open Space: Valleyland designation, subject to the policies of Part I, section 4.8 of the Official Plan. - 3.4.11 Fire station sites will be approximately 0.8 hectares (2.0 acre) in size and acknowledged as having an alternative use of low density residential for the purpose of land valuation.
+3.3.3 Fire stations are permitted in all land use designations shown on Schedule SP40(a) except the Open Space Valleyland designation, subject to the policies of Part I, section 4.8 of the Official Plan.

+3.3.4 Fire station sites will be approximately 0.8 hectares (2.0 acre) in size and acknowledged as having an alternative use of low density residential for the purpose of land valuation.